 Key packaging decisions that impact long-term consistency include:

-• Container barrier properties
+- Container barrier properties

-• Closure and liner selection
+- Closure and liner selection

-• Seal integrity and induction sealing consistency
+- Seal integrity and induction sealing consistency

-• Headspace control
+- Headspace control

-• Desiccant strategy (when appropriate for the product design)
+- Desiccant strategy (when appropriate for the product design)

 At KorNutra, we treat packaging as part of the product.
 The goal is simple: the last gummy in the bottle should perform like the first.

-cGMP execution: where consistency is actually built
+cGMP execution: where consistency is really built

-Finished-product testing has a role, but it can’t compensate for a weak process.
-Kids gummies demand a manufacturing program that’s designed around repeatability and control-because the format is sensitive and the serving unit is small.
+Finished-product testing has a role, but it can't compensate for a weak process.
+Kids gummies demand a manufacturing program designed around repeatability and control—because the format is sensitive and the serving unit is small.

 A strong cGMP approach typically includes:

-1. Raw material qualification: identity checks, specification conformance, and supplier controls
+- Raw material qualification: identity checks, specification conformance, and supplier controls

-2. In-process controls: monitoring temperature, viscosity, deposit weights, set behavior, and coating performance
+- In-process controls: monitoring temperature, viscosity, deposit weights, set behavior, and coating performance

-3. Finished product testing: verifying specifications with an appropriate sampling plan
+- Finished product testing: verifying specifications with an appropriate sampling plan

-4. Stability planning: evaluating how the gummy holds up under conditions that reflect real storage and shipping
+- Stability planning: evaluating how the gummy holds up under conditions that reflect real storage and shipping

 What separates a good kids gummy from a great one

-Great kids multivitamin gummies don’t happen by accident.
-They’re engineered-built around uniformity, moisture management, and real-world stability.
+Great kids multivitamin gummies don't happen by accident.
+They're engineered—built around uniformity, moisture management, and real-world stability.
 When formulation, process controls, coating, and packaging are designed as one system, you get a gummy that stays consistent bottle after bottle, run after run.
+That's the difference.